 Most federated applications that support SAML 2.0, WS-Federation, or OpenID connect also support the ability for users to start at the application.
-The users then get signed in through Azure AD either by automatic redirection or by selecting a link to sign in.
-Direct sign-on is a service provider-initiated sign-on, and most federated applications in Azure AD application gallery support it.
-See the documentation linked from the app’s single sign-on configuration wizard in the Azure portal for details.
+The users then get signed in through Microsoft Entra ID either by automatic redirection or by selecting a link to sign in.
+Direct sign-on is a service provider-initiated sign-on, and most federated applications in Microsoft Entra application gallery support it.
+See the documentation linked from the app’s single sign-on configuration wizard in the Microsoft Entra admin center for details.

 Direct sign-on links

-Direct sign-on links are crafted URLs that send a user through the Azure AD sign-in process for a specific application.
-The user won't need to launch the application from My Apps or Microsoft 365.
+Direct sign-on links are crafted URLs that send a user through the Microsoft Entra sign-in process for a specific application.
+The user doesn't need to launch the application from My Apps or Microsoft 365.
 These User access URLs can be found under the properties of available enterprise applications.
-In the Azure portal, select Azure Active Directory > Enterprise applications.
+In the Microsoft Entra admin center, select Identity > Applications > Enterprise applications.
 Select the application, and then select Properties.

 Direct sign-on links can be copied and pasted anywhere you want to provide a sign-in link to the selected application.
 They can be placed in an email, or in any custom web-based portal that you've set up for user application access.
-The following URL is an example of an Azure AD direct single sign-on URL for Twitter:
+The following URL is an example of a Microsoft Entra ID direct single sign-on URL for Twitter:

 Similar to organization-specific URLs for My Apps, you can further customize direct sign-on URL by adding one of the active or verified domains for your directory after the myapps.microsoft.com domain.
 Customizing direct sign-on URL ensures any organizational branding is loaded immediately on the sign-in page without the user needing to enter their user ID first:

 When an authorized user selects one of these application-specific links, they first see their organizational sign-in page (assuming they aren't already signed in).
 After sign-in, they're redirected to their app without stopping at My Apps first.
-If the user is missing pre-requisites to access the application, such as the password-based single sign browser extension, then the link will prompt the user to install the missing extension.
+If the user is missing prerequisites to access the application, such as the password-based single sign browser extension, then the link prompts the user to install the missing extension.
 The link URL also remains constant if the single sign-on configuration for the application changes.

 These links use the same access control mechanisms as My Apps and Microsoft 365.
-Only those users or groups who have been assigned to the application in the Azure portal will be able to successfully authenticate.
-However, any user who is unauthorized will see a message explaining that they haven't been granted access.
+Only those users or groups who have been assigned to the application in the Microsoft Entra admin center are able to successfully authenticate.
+However, any user who is unauthorized see's a message explaining that they haven't been granted access.
 The unauthorized user is given a link to load My Apps to view available applications that they do have access to.

 Manage preview settings

 As an admin, you can choose to try out new app launcher features while they are in preview.
-Enabling a preview feature means that the feature is turned on for your organization and will be reflected in the My Apps portal and other app launchers for all your users.
+Enabling a preview feature means that the feature is turned on for your organization and is reflected in the My Apps portal and other app launchers for all your users.